 Continued exegesis of first century Greek literature with special emphasis on passages with potential exegetical controversy or significance for the Christian life.
 Prerequisite: BS 653 Greek Exegesis 1 or Instructor's Permission.
-(This class is typically taken in conjunction with undergraduate students.)

-BS 731 Hebrew Grammar 1 4
+BS 731 Hebrew Grammar 1

 The study of the essentials of Hebrew grammar, including the alphabet, vocabulary, and the major verb stems.
 The importance of accurate translation is emphasized.
-(This class is typically taken in conjunction with undergraduate students.)